<< Back to News ]

 Outfitted only in a Soul Red Metallic premium coat, the depth of this deep red symbolizes the multi-faceted nature of the fiery fiend within.
 Creating a striking contrast are the Brilliant Black A-pillars, windshield surround, outside mirrors and MX-5-signature Power-Retractable Hard Top (PRHT).
 Other ebony-inspired exterior elements include black front combination lamp bezels and 17-inch Dark Gunmetal 10-spoke aluminum alloy wheels, which are wrapped in grippy Bridgestone® Potenza RE05A 205/45R17-84W tires.

 The interior opens up brightly as a luxury lounge with its standard Almond leather seats and door trim.
 A liquid metal-like satin chrome finish is used on the louver rings, gauge cluster meter rings and inner door handles.
 Immediately a more soothing atmosphere compared to its ready-to-rumble exterior disposition, looks are almost always deceiving as detailed hints abound to MX-5's rascal nature.
 Brilliant Black is expressed in the form the seatback garnish with Piano Black commanding the steering wheel spokes.
-Genuine black leather wraps the steering wheel, parking brake lever, armrests and manual transmission shift lever booth.
+Genuine black leather wraps the steering wheel, parking brake lever, armrests and manual transmission shift lever boot.

 To continue the exterior's contrast-color theme, distinctive red stitching is used throughout on all premium touch points.
 Another minute but hardly minor detail is the instrument panel.
 This panel features a red base paint but is delicately hand-painted a Piano Black gradation, meaning no two vehicles will feature the exact same texture.
 Also, only the anniversary edition will be equipped with aluminum alloy pedals.